Home

 Measure your current speed

-Before you optimize, you need to know where you stand.
+Before you optimise, you need to know where you stand.
 Google PageSpeed Insights is free and shows you the most important issues.
 Just enter your URL and you'll see both desktop and mobile performance.

-The most important optimization measures
+The most important optimisation measures

-- Use a content delivery network (CDN).
+• Use a content delivery network (CDN).
 Cloudflare offers a free plan that automatically distributes your site worldwide, making it faster.

 Set up caching